Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Conclusion

 \section{Conclusion}

-We explore the role of AGN feedback on the stellar kinematics of galaxies based on EAGLE simulations with various AGN feedback models.
-Our analysis is based on five EAGLE runs—EAGLE-50, EAGLE-eAGN-dT, EAGLE-eAGN-Visc, EAGLE-wAGN, and EAGLE-NoAGN—each covering a cubic volume of (50 Mpc)$^{3}$.
-We select pressure-dominated galaxies based on stellar kinematics ($v/\sigma < 0.5$) for log ($M_{*} / \Mdot) > 9$.
-Furthermore, we construct the velocity dispersion complete sample in five EAGLE simulations.
-We then measure stellar velocity dispersions using the same approach we applied for fiber spectroscopy.
+We explored the role of AGN feedback in the stellar kinematics of galaxies based on EAGLE simulations with various AGN feedback models.
+Our analysis is based on five EAGLE runs (EAGLE-50, EAGLE-eAGN-dT, EAGLE-eAGN-Visc, EAGLE-wAGN, and EAGLE-NoAGN) each covering a cubic volume of (50 Mpc)$^{3}$.
+We selected pressure-dominated galaxies based on stellar kinematics ($v/\sigma < 0.5$) for log ($M_{*} / \Mdot) > 9$.
+Furthermore, we constructed the velocity dispersion complete sample in five EAGLE simulations.
+We then measured stellar velocity dispersions using the same approach we applied for fiber spectroscopy.

-The stellar mass–velocity dispersion relations derived from the EAGLE simulations show a significant offset compared to observations: simulated galaxies exhibit systematically lower velocity dispersions at fixed stellar mass.
+The stellar mass-velocity dispersion relations derived from the EAGLE simulations show a significant offset compared to observations: simulated galaxies exhibit systematically lower velocity dispersions at fixed stellar mass.
 This trend is consistent with results from other cosmological simulations, including IllustrisTNG-100 and 300 \citep{Sohn2024a}.
 As a result, the velocity dispersion functions (VDFs) derived from all five EAGLE runs are significantly lower than the observed VDF.

 Despite the systematic offset, comparing the stellar velocity dispersions across EAGLE models with different AGN feedback implementations reveals the impact of AGN feedback on stellar kinematics.
-The VDF from EAGLE-NoAGN shows a substantial excess of high velocity dispersion galaxies ($\log \sigma_{*} > 2.3$) and a flatter slope at $\log \sigma_{*} > 2.0$ relative to those from other EAGLE simulations.
+The VDF from EAGLE-NoAGN shows a substantial excess of high-velocity dispersion galaxies ($\log \sigma_{*} > 2.3$) and a flatter slope at $\log \sigma_{*} > 2.0$ relative to those from other EAGLE simulations.
 This discrepancy strongly suggests that the AGN feedback is certainly responsible for the stellar velocity dispersion (and the underlying mass) distribution of galaxies.